borkod/CYC2025/presentation.md

 Slide: OIDC

 - OIDC (OpenID Connect) is an authentication layer built on top of OAuth 2.0, enabling identity verification using tokens.
-- Additionally, these tokens that carry claims (user info) and scopes (permissions).
+- These tokens can carry claims (user info) and scopes (permissions).
 - This allows fine-grained authorization in apps by controlling what data users can access based on their identity.
 - OIDC tokens are short-lived and can be dynamically scoped, reducing the risk of stale or overly broad permissions that are common with IAM access keys.
-- It allows applications to authenticate users via external identity providers (e.g. Microsoft, Okta).
+- It allows applications to authenticate users via external identity providers (e.g. Microsoft Entra ID).
 - OIDC is commonly used for Single Sign-On (SSO), allowing users to log in once and access multiple apps.
 - Reduces the need for separate credentials in AWS IAM.
 - OIDC provides more secure and scalable user authentication compared to long-term AWS IAM access keys, which are prone to exposure and management overhead.